judyj/Diversity-In-Tech/VolunteerOpportunities.md

   * Cost: $150 (Scholarships are available)
   * More information: Coming Soon

+* [AI4ALL](https://mcwic.cs.umd.edu/outreach/ai4all) AI4ALL is a three-week long, residential computer programming and artificial intelligence (AI) summer camp at the University of Maryland.
+Nationally, the purpose of AI4ALL is to increase the presence of underrepresented populations within the field of AI.
+Students will come away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.<br>
+The camp will be offered to rising 10th, 11th, and 12th graders in the area with a specific focus on Washington, DC and Prince George’s County (MD) Residents.
+Students will be exposed to personal growth, education, and hands-on experiences presented by faculty, guest lecturers, and University of Maryland students.<br>
+This program intends to create a more inclusive and diverse field of artificial intelligence by targeting and serving underrepresented communities.
+Students will be given the opportunity to use artificial intelligence to address problems of a probabilistic and numeric nature.
+Participants will explore the field of AI through team projects, industry field trips, and presentations from guest speakers.
+There will also be opportunities to engage with faculty, staff and researchers who have been leaders in AI.
+Students will be exposed to a breadth of knowledge in the field with the goal of leveraging AI for social good.<br>
+The program will focus on three aspects:
+  * AI education and inspiration
+  * Personal growth
+  * Hands-on research experience.
+The AI4All summer camp at the University of Maryland is part of a larger AI4All initiative.
+You can learn more about the initiative here:http://ai-4-all.org/

 * [Hackground Summer Workshops](https://www.thehackground.org/product/learn-to-build-and-fly-drones/) July 15th - 19th - Learn to build and fly Drones - Grades: Rising  7th, 8th, 9th and 10th - Location: 8171 Maple Lawn Blvd, Lower Level, Maple Lawn, Fulton, MD 20759 - Hours - 9:00 am to 3:30 PM - Drop off - Not earlier than 8:30 am - Pick up - Not later than 4:00 pm (Late pick ups will be charged at 15 minute increments at $20/- per 15 min) - A minimum 6 students needed to hold a workshop - Questions - email us at info@thehackground.org

 * [Hackground Summer Workshops](https://www.thehackground.org/product/ftc-primer/) July 15th - 19th - FTC Primer - Grades: Rising 7th, 8th, 9th graders - Location: 8171 Maple Lawn Blvd, Lower Level, Maple Lawn, Fulton, MD 20759 - Hours - 9:00 am to 3:30 PM - Drop off - Not earlier than 8:30 am - Pick up - Not later than 4:00 pm (Late pick ups will be charged at 15 minute increments at $20/- per 15 min) - A minimum 6 students needed to hold a workshop - Questions - email us at info@thehackground.org